bancorprotocol/research/docs/chapters/bancor-simulator.md

 ## Network

-The `BancorNetwork` class provides the top level interface through which the entire codebase is made to simulate real-world scenarios in a practical sense.
+The `BancorDapp` class provides the top level interface through which the entire codebase is made to simulate real-world scenarios in a practical sense.
 An instance of this class is analogous to the **Environment** in common agent-oriented-programming jargon, and more practically, can be thought of like an instance of the **Bancor dApp** where Traders can perform trades, LPs can make deposits, withdraws, and participate in DAO votes which change the system's tuneable fee (and other) parameters.

  * `v3.begin_cooldown`
  * `v3.burn`